Reuven Paz

+In 2003, he founded the Project for the Research of Islamist Movements.

 Paz was born in Haifa and received his Ph.D. from the University of Haifa in Middle Eastern History.
 He published several dozen academic articles and authored four books on Islamist movements.
 In addition, he provided expert testimony in court cases in the United States on several occasions.

-He wasn't just a brilliant scholar, but also a family man, a loving husband and father, and a very optimistic and kind man, everywhere he was.